Robert Whitney Imbrie

-Robert Whitney Imbrie (1883–1924) was the first United States Foreign Service officer to be assassinated.
-He was murdered in Tehran, Persia (now Iran) while serving on temporary assignment.
+Robert Whitney Imbrie (April 23, 1883/1884 – July 18, 1924) was an American diplomat who was the first officer of the United States Foreign Service to be killed while on assignment.
+He was murdered by anti-Baháʼí rioters during his posting in Tehran, Persia.
+Imbrie and another American man were pulled out of a caravan and beaten by a mob after they were accused of being adherents of the Baháʼí Faith, which has historically faced widespread and state-sponsored persecution in Persia and the rest of the Muslim world.
+Following the initial assault, they were taken to a police hospital, where more rioters broke in and beat him to death.
+Imbrie's murder led to Persian prime minister Reza Khan declaring martial law and his eventual toppling of the Qajar dynasty; Khan's role in the incident is controversial, as some of the assailants were members of the Persian Cossack Brigade, which was commanded by Khan both before and after the 1921 Persian coup d'état.

-Early years
+Early life and education

-Imbrie was born in Washington, D.C. on April 23, 1883.
+Imbrie was born in Washington, D.C., on April 23, 1883 or 1884.
 He was the only surviving child of Jeremiah and Leila (Whitney) Imbrie.
-His mother died when he was seven; his father when he was thirteen.
+His mother died when he was six or seven; his father when he was twelve.
 Imbrie then came under the care of his maternal aunt and her husband, Mary O. and Charles Fishbaugh.

 Imbrie attended Friends Select School, Central High School, George Washington University, (A.B.
 1902; LL.B.
 1905) and Yale Law School (LL.M.
 1906).
 The topic of his master’s thesis was admiralty law.
 In 1907 he was appointed attorney-in-charge of the Seaman’s Branch of the Legal Aid Society in New York City.